woak/trigram-translator/README.md

 Project2

 Translate_main.cpp
-    This function takes in a file with languages and files in it, prints out the file name, all the trigrams in that file, and their frequencies, and finally, prints out, for an unknown language text file, the percent chances, as a frequency that text file is written in any of the other languages included in the original file.
+    This function takes in a file with entries in the form of: Language filename.txt, prints out the file name, all the trigrams (strings of three characters) in that file, and their frequencies, and finally, prints out, for an unknown language text file, the percent chances, that that text file is written in any of the other languages included in the original file.

 TrigramVector